Justin Wedes: Controversy

+In 2011, Justin Wedes was given the choice to either resign or be fired from his position as a high school teacher in Brooklyn, New York, after he was found to have committed forgery and fraud.
+Justin did so by copying his supervisor's signature and pasting it onto grant applications totalling $4,725.
+When first confronted, Wedes responded by saying "I don't want to talk about it now." and requested legal counsil.
+He then later tried to justify his actions by saying his supervisor "...probably would have signed them anyways."
+This controversy effectively ended Justin's teaching career.

 In August 2014, Justin Wedes changed the password of the collectively managed @OccupyWallStNYC "Tweetboat" social media account.
 In response, the rest of the collective wrote a statement denouncing his actions.
 Wedes responded with his version on his private blog.
 In September 2014, a group of Occupy Wall Street organizers filed suit against Wedes in NY State Supreme Court in Manhattan, accusing him of censoring them from the use of an OWS Twitter account they claimed ownership of.
 The lawsuit was ultimately terminated in January, 2015.